Should You Cover Microgreen Seeds? – A Test

 Seeds Blacked Out Without Weight

 This tray will be covered with a tea towel like the control tray.
 However, the lid will be placed on the tray right-side up, providing an air space between the seeds and the lid.
+We prefer to use a black dome.
+In the second photo we use the watering tray as a dome.
+It provides more room for the plants and is already dark.

 no weight added to microgreen seeds